 Speaking of execution, if you have a will, you can designate and name a person in that document whom you would like to manage your state at the time of your passing.
 If you pass away without a will, on the other hand, you lose the right to do so, and a court would name someone as the administrator of your estate or you to die intestate or without a will.
 Again, having a will allows you to exact much more autonomy and control over your circumstances at death versus not having a will.

-In closing, not only in the drafting of a will potentially dangerous through an online form, but you would not be able to receive any of the sort of advice that I just provided you with regarding the drafting of a will.
+In closing, not only is the drafting of a will potentially dangerous through an online form, but you would not be able to receive any of the sort of advice that I just provided you with regarding the drafting of a will.
 A website cannot take the time and devote the energy to working with you on the finer points of estate planning or determining your specific needs.
 While going through a website is almost undoubtedly less expensive than hiring an attorney, you are not receiving any focused one-on-one treatment.
-As I am fond of telling people regarding estate planning matters, hiring a probate or estate planning attorney is a short term investment into your long term future period since the state planning's impact your family well beyond leaders which you are on earth you could say that it is a short term investment into an extremely long term future both for yourself and your family.
+As I am fond of telling people regarding estate planning matters, hiring a probate or estate planning attorney is a short term investment into your long term future period since the state planning impacts your family well beyond leaders which you are on earth you could say that it is a short term investment into an extremely long term future both for yourself and your family.

 Questions about the material contained in today's blog post?
 Contact the Law Office of Bryan Fagan